jess-sims/jess-sims.github.io/content/posts/markdown/index.md

 ## Paragraph

 Markdown renders paragraphs and line breaks as you would normally write them, there is no need for any special characters.
-However, traditional html paragraph code and line breaks may be used if required, however, caution should be taken with use of these as not all applications will render this code same way.
+However, traditional html paragraph code and line breaks may be used if required although caution should be taken when used as not all applications will render this code in the the same manner.

 ## Blockquotes

 A blockquote represents content that is quoted from another source.
 Markdown has systax for blockquotes with and without citation.
-When using citation for your sources these will be contained within the footer (see bottom of page).
+When using citation for your sources these will be contained within the footer.

 #### Blockquote without Citation

+A blockquote without citation may be achieved by beginning the line with the greater than symbol:

 > It always seems impossible until it's done.
 > **Note:** *Markdown syntax* may be used within a blockquote for example to achieve *italic* or **bold** emphasis.